dsc-lendi/Hacktober-fest/python/readme.md

 # Python Repository
-# in this reposiratory python projects are there
+# In this repository there are python projects